 Alcohol Tax: No sales tax applies on the purchase of alcohol; however, a removal tax still applies.

 Estate Tax: Such tax applies only to those estates worth in excess of $5.43 million and for decedents who died on or after July 1, 2009.
-Keep in mind, however, that in the event that you inherit an estate of any value, additional taxes apply, including county property, school district property, vocational school district, and municipal property taxes.
+Keep in mind, however, that in the event you inherit an estate of any value, additional taxes apply, including county property, school district property, vocational school district, and municipal property taxes.

 Gas Tax: Motorists in Delaware are required to pay gasoline tax of 23 cents/gallon.
 However, if you drive or own an electric vehicle, then you won’t need to worry about this added cost.

 Sales Tax: As a lot of us may know, Delaware does not charge a sales tax on the sale of products or goods.
 However, a tax is in fact enforced on the gross receipts of businesses.
 Gross receipts are just what its name implies—the total number of receipts a business gives out to the customers.
 Businesses and occupational license tax rates range from 0.1037 percent to 2.0736 percent, depending on the line of business.

 Personal and Real Property Tax: This type of tax is non-existent.
 However, as previously noted, other taxes do apply (see supra Estate tax).
 However, several exemptions exist to those with disabilities or 65 and older (i.e., senior property tax credit).

 Inheritance and Gift Tax: While an estate tax may apply depending on the date of death and value of the estate, inheritance and gift tax does not apply in the State of Delaware.

 Delaware Income Tax Rates